RzgarHosseini/R-CBN/README.md

 ```
 The above code, for any given $$N$$ between 4 and 10, generates a pathway-genotype compatibility matrix of dimension $${10 \choose N}$$ and $$N!$$, which will be stored as $${\color{blue}Path2Geno.RData}$$ file located in the $${\color{blue}Data/Real\\_Data/Genotypes/Glioblastoma\\_Multiforme\color{red}\\_nN}$$ directory <br>

-Finally, in the above script, the spearman's rank correlation between the pathway probabilities and their corresponding compatibility scores will be calculated and stored in their corresponding directories specified in lines 61 to 64 in the $${\color{blue}Codes/29\\_PathwayCompatibility\\_Analysis.R}$$ R script.
+Finally, in the above script, the spearman's rank correlation between the pathway probabilities and their corresponding compatibility scores will be calculated and stored in their corresponding directories specified in lines 61 to 64 in the $${\color{blue}Codes/29\\_PathwayCompatibility\\_Analysis.R}$$ R script. <br>

 <br>
 <br>